Jersey City, New Jersey Therapists

 Mental Health Resources in Jersey City, New Jersey

 As mentioned before, the state of New Jersey has acknowledged the necessity of expanding access to mental health care.
-There are a number of renowned institutions that specialize in providing care to those suffering from mental illnesses.
+Several renowned institutions specialize in providing care to those suffering from mental illnesses.
 Bridgeway Rehab, for example, offers a wide array of services to Jersey City residents dealing with substance abuse problems.
 There are also mental health clinics servicing those in the area, as well, like Christ Hospital Psychotherapy Behavioral Health.